Two identifiers that JRMC uses to accurately identify a patient

 Wash the area with soap and water

-What is Registered Nurse?
+What is Registered Nurse or providers?

 Neurologic examination to evaluate the effect of acute cerebral infarction on the levels of consciousness, language, neglect, visual-field loss, extraocular movement, motor strength, ataxia, dysarthria, and sensory loss.